-My first book "The World of Tacitus' Dialogus de Oratoribus" will be published by Cambridge University Press in Spring/Summer 2014.
+My first book, The World of Tacitus' Dialogus de Oratoribus: Aesthetics and Empire in Ancient Rome, was published by Cambridge University Press in 2014.

 I am currently completing or working on a number of interrelated research projects.

 1) A study of Cicero's dialogue, the Brutus (46 BCE), provisionally entitled Crisis and Critic: The Politics and Poetics of Literary History in Cicero’s Brutus.
 This book argues that Cicero in the Brutus has created the field of literary history as we understand it today, outlining its central methodological features and problems.
 Cicero's innovations in the field of literary historiography seek to evaluate and to control the adaptation of Greek cultural accomplishments even as he model Roman literary history on Greek precedents.
 He also offers a new narrative of Roman cultural memory that not only supports his own aesthetic aims but also counteracts the rise of Julius Caesar.
 The manuscript (100K words) is currently under review.

 2) A larger study, provisionally entitled Critical Matter: Performance, Identity, and Object in Greco-Roman Criticism.